MoltenCoffee/react-easy-wysiwyg/README.md

 <Editor buttons={altButtons} />
 ```

 If any alt is not defined, the default icon will render.
+To disable, just set it to any falsy value like `false` or `null`.

 The content can be any _node_ that react can render (which is basically anything).
 No logic for rendering is provided, so if using React components, you must pass the rendered result, not the component itself: